ropensci/biomartr/README.md

 ### Motivation:

 This package is born out of my own frustration to automate the genomic data retrieval process to create computationally reproducible scripts for large-scale genomics studies.
-Since I couldn't find easy-to-use and fully reproducible software libraries that would allow others and me to write transparent and easy to reproduce code, I sat down and tried to implement a framework that would enable anyone to automate the genomic data retrieval process.
-Personally, I strongly support and believe in reproducible research, and I truly hope that this package might be useful to others as well and that it helps to promote reproducible research in genomics studies.
+Since I couldn't find easy-to-use and fully reproducible software libraries I sat down and tried to implement a framework that would enable anyone to automate the genomic data retrieval process.
+I hope that this package is useful to others as well and that it helps to promote reproducible research in genomics studies.

 I happily welcome anyone who wishes to contribute to this project :) Just drop me an email.